microsoft/FeatureManagement-Dotnet/README.md

 If the feature is enabled, the feature manager will check the `User`, `Group`, and `Percentile` allocations in that order to assign a variant.
 If the user being evaluated is named `Marsha`, in the group named `Ring1`, or the user happens to fall between the 0 and 10th percentile calculated with the given `Seed`, then the specified variant is assigned to the user.
 In this case, all of these would return the `Big` variant.
 If none of these allocations match, the user is assigned the `DefaultWhenEnabled` variant, which is `Small`.

-In either scenario, calling `GetVariantAsync` will return the variant that was assigned to the current user.

 Allocation logic is similar to the [Microsoft.Targeting](./README.md#MicrosoftTargeting) feature filter, but there are some parameters that are present in targeting that aren't in allocation, and vice versa.
 The outcomes of targeting and allocation are not related.

 ### Overriding Enabled State with a Variant

 You can use variants to override the enabled state of a feature flag.
 This gives variants an opportunity to extend the evaluation of a feature flag.
-If a caller is checking whether a flag that has variants is enabled, then the feature manager will check if the variant assigned to the current user is set up to override the result.
+If a caller is checking whether a flag that has variants is enabled, the feature manager will check if the variant assigned to the current user is set up to override the result.
 This is done using the optional variant property `StatusOverride`.
 By default, this property is set to `None`, which means the variant doesn't affect whether the flag is considered enabled or disabled.
 Setting `StatusOverride` to `Enabled` allows the variant, when chosen, to override a flag to be enabled.
 Setting `StatusOverride` to `Disabled` provides the opposite functionality, therefore disabling the flag when the variant is chosen.
 A feature with a `Status` of `Disabled` cannot be overridden.

 If you are using a feature flag with binary variants, the `StatusOverride` property can be very helpful.
 It allows you to continue using APIs like `IsEnabledAsync` and `FeatureGateAttribute` in your application, all while benefiting from the new features that come with variants, such as percentile allocation and seed.